apetenchea/cdroot/source/_posts/handy-git-recipes.md

 However, note that this command will add and commit all the modified files, but not the *newly created* ones.
 Eventually, you'll want to run `git push` to push your changes to the remote repository.

+### Branches

-**Moving on to branches, a branch is just a pointer to a commit.** When you create a new branch, it points to the same commit as the branch you created it from.
+**A branch is just a pointer to a commit.** When you create a new branch, it points to the same commit as the branch you created it from.
 When you commit changes to a branch, the branch pointer is updated to point to the new commit.
 The default branch of a repository is usually called `master` or `main`.